caiannello/Pugputer6309/Hardware/all-in-one/README.md

 ```
 PUGPUTER 6309 - All-In-One Motherboard
 -------------------------------------------------------------------------------
 This board is combination of all existing Pugputer 6309 circuit cards.
-It's
-just a first-draft to get an idea of how big such a board might be, and it
-hasn't been error-checked!
+Some of
+the cards it's based on aren't yet tested!

 Features
   11.3" x 3.5" size